 Behind the scenes

 Next, the team members proof check each localization profile internally, during the beta testing stage.
 To make sure all users get the best impression from their product, they also ask native speakers to verify the translations.
-This supplements greatly to the personalized experience Antescofo strives to deliver.
+This supplements the personalized experience Antescofo strives to deliver well.

 Audience choice awards